fablabbcn/fablabbcn-legacy-web/_posts/news-post/Fabacademydummies.md

 <br/><br/>

 <p>For over 10 years now Fab Academy has been offering students from all over the world a new way to approach knowledge and technological tools.
 This is not just about a nice diploma for the CV.
 Fab Academy is about a whole new approach to learning, one that involves learning by doing, collaborating, and sharing.
-At it’s core the Fab Academy is about the open sharing of bits as much as it is about teaching how to fabricate of atoms.</p>
+At it’s core the Fab Academy is about the open sharing of bits as much as it is about learning how to fabricate atoms.</p>

 <br/><br/>